hrithikwins/066-flutter-course/string-manipulation&interpolation.md

 answer: radix [ more information](https://dart.dev/guides/libraries/library-tour#numbers)

-### Let's remove the unit from the string and use the number for cost calculation
+### [medium] Let's remove the unit from the string and use the number for cost calculation
 ```

 void main(){